 With no credits on the strips it’s through the included biography we learn of Don Moore and his writing these strips for Alex Raymond.
 They’re not terribly creative, but this was the birth of adventure comics and the plotlines and dialogue move us along and keep the interest level up.
 Basically Jungle Jim is fighting whatever evil pops up in the jungle while Flash is trying to defeat Ming and his forces: one fights on a small scale with the other fights on a grand and epic scale.

 Lots of cliches and stereotypes throughout, but perhaps at that time it was more accepted.
 Our heroes can be summed up by saying “every woman wants to be with him, every man wants to be him”.
 Flash and Jim keep encountering women in power who want to destroy them yet hopelessly fall in love and inconceivably demand marriage.
 It’s crazy.

 As is the level of violence: death and mayhem at every turn.
 Torture is a regular occurrence in the lives of our heroes; their strategy in most situations is to get caught, be tortured and then escape or have their female captor fall in love with them.

-Production and layout is superb.
-A heavy matte paper stock and sewn binding make for a sturdy volume.
-Page numbers with date of publication on every page: a nice touch.
-There’s a wealth of information included in the introduction by Bruce Canwell, including a history of adventure comic strips, biography of Don Moore and a timeline of world events for 1934-36.
+Production and layout are superb.
+Heavy matte paper stock and sewn binding make for a sturdy volume.
+Page numbers with the date of publication on every page: a nice touch.
+There’s a wealth of information included in the introduction by Bruce Canwell, including a history of adventure comic strips, a biography of Don Moore and a timeline of world events for 1934-36.
 A beautiful volume.